ABOUT MINDFULIST

 Remembering Who You Are

-Most of us in the second half carry a sense that another way of living and working is possible.
-More intentional.
-More spacious.
-More honest.
-But life fills quickly, and what we long for gets easy to postpone.
+If you've entered "the second half" you're probably like most of us: you sense that another way of living and working is possible.
+One that is more intentional, spacious, and also more honest.
+But life fills quickly, and what you long for gets easy to postpone.

-Sometimes you know what wants to change, but the beginning isn't clear.
-Sometimes you've carried ideas for years without the conditions to bring them into form.
-Sometimes you just need room to pause, reflect, and look again.
+You have ideas you've carried for years without the conditions to bring them into form.
+Sometimes you know what you want to create or change, but you have a hard time deciding how to begin.
+Other times, you just need room to pause, reflect, and look again.

-The work is there—the stories, the projects, the questions you haven't had time to sit with.
-It's waiting for the right container.
+The work is there alongside the stories, projects, and questions you haven't had time to sit with.
+It's all waiting for the right container.

-“After participating in C. A.'s programs, my way of thinking about the challenges and obstacles in my life has shifted.
+“After participating in Cigdem's programs, my way of thinking about the challenges and obstacles in my life has shifted.
 I’ve developed a new mental approach and attitude to deal with them.
 Each of her offers is an opportunity to put ourselves first for a change.”

 Leeray Costa, Cultural Anthropologist & Professor